The AI Wrapper Market in 2025

 The average customer acquisition cost for B2C AI wrappers is $50-150, while B2B wrappers spend $500-2,000 per customer depending on sales complexity and deal size.

-CAC varies most based on distribution channel, with product-led growth and viral mechanics reducing CAC to $20-50 while outbound sales teams push CAC to $1,000-5,000 for enterprise deals requiring multiple touchpoints and longer cycles.
+CAC varies most based on distribution channel, with product-led growth and viral mechanics reducing CAC to $20-50 while outbound sales teams push CAC to $1,000-5,000 for enterprise deals.

 Comparing CAC to LTV shows healthy ratios at 1:3 or better, meaning lifetime value should be at least 3x customer acquisition cost for sustainable economics.